 I hope it goes without saying that you should not give away your expertise for free.
-It is valuable and if you don’t value it why would your clients?
+You must believe in the value of your expertise because if you don’t value it, why would you expect your clients to?

 This is about being proactive and setting boundaries in advance about what you are willing, and not willing, to do for free.

-That way you will be prepared when someone asks you for your help.
+That way you will be prepared when people ask you to help them for free.
 You will be able to confidently direct them to your paid products and services.

 Stop discounting in your business.
-Don’t fool yourself; although it’s only a portion of the total, discounting is still just another form of giving your knowledge away for free.
+Don’t fool yourself, discounting is still just another form of giving your knowledge away for free.

 Here are five reasons not to discount your prices: